- Why build an electrically heated table?

 Power use

 The power use of carbon heating foils - expressed in watts per square meter (W/m2) - varies because of two factors.
 First, heating foils are sold with different power outputs, mostly between 100 and 250 W/m2.
 Second, there’s size.
 If your 1m2 carbon foil reads 130 W/m2 and you cut it in half, then 0.5 square meters of heat foil will demand 65 watts.
-My table’s carbon heating film has a power use of 220W/m2.
+My table’s infrared heating film has a power use of 220W/m2.
 I first used 0.375 m2 of heating foil (50x70cm), resulting in a power use of about 82.5 watts.
 Then I cut off a centimeter to make it fit better under the table, and as a result power use dropped to roughly 75 watts.

 Step 3: Choose your thermostat